Advertising

 Option to access the Helmut-Schmidt-Scholarship from the DAAD

-The German Academic Exchange Service (DAAD) empowers students who wish to contribute to the development of social and economic growth and equality.
-Selected applicants from developing countries receive 850€ per month and have access to further financial aid. → More Info
+The DAAD supports students committed to social and economic development.
+Selected applicants from developing countries receive €992 per month plus access to additional funding. → More Info

 Study with flexibility - online or on-campus